First dates can be stressful. And coming up with first date questions without sounding like you are interrogating your date can be tough

-Personally, I’m quite enjoying this new slower pace of life.
+Personally, I’m quite enjoying this new slower pace of life and social distancing from those I should have avoided years ago.
 I’m liking not having to be anywhere, the peace, no constant running around and having what to wear dilemmas.
 Social pressures have just disintegrated.
 Granted, new pressures emerge and being a self-employed business owner isn’t exactly a luxury holiday at the moment.
 But I figure so long as I’m alive and so are my loved ones then I’ll figure the rest out when I need to.
-That also comes from a self-confidence in my own abilities to find a way through whatever happens.
+That also comes from self-confidence in my own abilities to find a way through whatever happens.

 I know many people are finding lockdown hard.
 Things like working from home and being with your kids and partners 24/7 are practically alien to many.
 Not seeing friends and family or being able to go anywhere is tough.
 But then again, so is losing someone you love.